Deir Yassin massacre: April 12

+By April 12 the Haganah had taken control of the village from the Irgun and Lehi.

 On April 12 before noon, two Jewish doctors, Tzvi Avigdori, the chairman of the Jerusalem branch of the Palestine Physicians Association, and his deputy, A. Druyan, visited Deir Yassin and reported:

 Later the same day, troops from Haganah's youth organization Gadna were ordered to the village.
-They were to relieve of the revisionists but not before they had disposed of the bodies, something they had refused to do.
+They were to relieve the revisionists but not before they had disposed of the bodies, something they had refused to do.
 The dispute almost lead to violence.
 Yeshurun Schiff who had accompanied the Gadna troops recalled: "I told the commander [of Etzel or Lehi], 'you are swine.'
 My people surrounded them.
 I spoke to Shaltiel by wireless.
 Shaltiel said, 'Take their weapons, and if they do not surrender their weapons, open fire.'
 I said, 'I cannot do that to Jews.'
-Shaltiel said 'That’s an order!' but then he changed his mind."
+Shaltiel said 'That's an order!' but then he changed his mind."
 Eventually the revisionists left and the Gadna troops buried the bodies.

 Gadna counsellor Hillel Polity related: "The stench was awful.
 They brought us gloves from the city, windbreakers and kerchiefs to cover our faces.
 We transported the bodies, two at a time, by hand, to the quarry.
 A bulldozer was brought from the city and used to cover the bodies with earth."
 Gadna commander Shoshana Shatai claimed she saw a woman with a great smashed belly: "I was in shock.
 On the following day I told the investigator what I had seen."

-Casualties

-Number of Arabs killed

-For many decades the number of victims were believed to be around 250, based on Raanan's false estimate.
-Modern scholarship puts the number at about half that.
-Sharif Kan'ana of Bir Zeit University interviewed survivors and published figures in 1988; 107 villagers had died, 11 of them armed, with 12 wounded.
-Israeli researcher Eliezer Tauber writes that a total of 101 people were killed, 61 definitely in combat circumstances (including 24 armed fighters, with the remainder being their family members who were with them); 18 for whom the cause of death could not be determined; about 10 whose deaths are in a "grey zone" whose charactization can be debated; and a further 11 being members of a single family who were gunned down by a single Irgun member.

-Number of attackers killed and injured

-Yehuda Slutzky, a former Haganah officer, wrote in 1972 that four attackers were killed and 32 wounded, four of them seriously.
-Hogan in 2001 based on an Irgun communique from 11 April, put the death toll at five, four of whom were killed during the battle and one who later died of wounds sustained there.
-In addition, he wrote that four attackers were seriously wounded and 28 were "lightly wounded."
-Gelber in 2006 put the casualty toll of the attackers at five killed and 35 wounded.
-Morris, also in 2006, put the number of casualties at four killed and a dozen seriously wounded, adding that the figures of 30 to 40 wounded given by the attackers were likely exaggerated.